MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/email-screen-reference.md

 * Property: **OnSelect**<br>
     Value: `Remove(MyPeople, LookUp(MyPeople, UserPrincipalName = ThisItem.UserPrincipalName))`

-  * Looks up the record in the **MyPeople** collection where the UserPrincipalName matches the UserPrincipalName of the selected item, and removes that record from the collection
+  * Looks up the record in the **MyPeople** collection where the UserPrincipalName matches the UserPrincipalName of the selected item, and removes that record from the collection.

 ## Mail icon